-- 1. Check the electrical resistance of the sensor between the grey (-) and pink (+) wire.
+- 1. Check the electrical resistance of the sensor between the green (-) and white (+) wire.
 Use a multimeter at the $1000~\Omega$ range.
 Measure the sensor resistance first with one polarity, than reverse the polarity.
 Take the average value.
 The typical resistance of the wiring is $0.1~\Omega/m$.
-Typical resistance should be the typical sensor resistance of 25 to $400~\Omega$ plus $1.5~\Omega$ for the total resistance of two wires (back and forth) of each 5~m.
+Typical resistance should be the typical sensor resistance of 5 to $50~\Omega$ plus $1.5~\Omega$ for the total resistance of two wires (back and forth) of each 5~m.
 Infinite resistance indicates a broken circuit; zero or a low resistance indicates a short circuit.
 2. Check if the sensor reacts to heat: put the multimeter at its most sensitive range of DC voltage measurement, typically the $100~x~10^{-3}$ VDC range or lower.
 Make sure that the sensor is at $25~^{\circ}$ C or lower.
 Expose the sensor to a heat source at a short distance from the window of more than $50~^{\circ}$ C, for instance a heavy (> 5~kg) painted block of metal, or a painted metal container holding hot water.
 Face the side of the container to avoid condensation of water on the pyrgeometer window.
 Stir the water to attain homogeneity.
 A painted surface will act as a blackbody in the far-infra-red (FIR), irrespective of the visible colour.
 The signal should read positive and > $1~x~10^{-3}$ V now.
 In case of using your hand as a heat source, the signal should be significantly lower. - 3.
+Remove the sun screen (see chapter on installation of the sun screen).
 Inspect the bubble level. - 4.
-Check the electrical resistance of the Pt100.
-This should be in the 100 Ω range.
-In case of use of a 10 k Ω thermistor it should be in the 104 Ω range - 5.
+Check the electrical resistance of the thermistor.
+This should be in the $10^4 \Omega$ range. - 5.
 Check the electrical resistance of the heater.
 This should be in the 100 Ω range. - 6.
-Inspect the instrument for any damage.
+Inspect the instrument for any damage. - 7.
+Inspect if the humidity indicator is blue.
+Blue indicates dryness.
+The colour pink indicates it is humid: in the latter case replace the desiccant (see chapter on maintenance).